 RCT's expertise were also called upon to develop and install a remote package to Savage River's Hitachi EX1900 excavator used for the larger jobs on site in areas that were not safely accessible for operators.

 By installing remotes on mobile machinery such as excavators, it removes operators from the cab of a machine operating in a potentially dangerous environment and allows the site to continue to work efficiently.

 Mr Ling said there were numerous benefits to progressing with Smart Technology company RCT, including the local support provided which ensure any downtime was kept to a minimum.

 "We were fortunate to regularly deal with the same Brisbane-based technician over the years and as a result he is highly regarded amongst the team," he said.

 "In addition to this, the training received from RCT was excellent.
 In turn, it enabled us to complete the minor services needed on the systems ourselves."

-“All in all, the RCT systems are generally trouble-free and easy-to-use.
-All the systems have provided Savage River with the tools necessary to carry out high-risk work, while keeping our people safe, allowing them to operate mobile machinery from either a dedicated remote station or a Landcruiser troop carrier,” said Mr Ling.
+"All in all, the RCT systems are generally trouble-free and easy-to-use.
+All the systems have provided Savage River with the tools necessary to carry out high-risk work, while keeping our people safe, allowing them to operate mobile machinery away in either a dedicated remote station or a Landcruiser troop carrier," said Mr Ling.